PRESS MATERIALS

 A multi-genre submission encompassing jazz vocal accompaniment, stylistic crossover work, and modal/functional comping.

-Portfolio includes live duet recordings, chordal analysis, and video documentation demonstrating advanced responsiveness in collaborative performance.
+The portfolio includes live duet recordings, chordal analysis, and video documentation demonstrating responsiveness, stylistic awareness, and collaborative performance judgement.

 Award: FTCSM — Three Counties School of Music, UK